loopbackio/loopback-next/_SPIKE_.md

 **Answer:**

-Same as for models.
-Use DI in the initial implementation.
-Add support for `require`-based approach later, based on user demand.
+Let's use DI for consistency.
+We can add support for `require`-based approach later, based on user demand.

 ## Tasks

-1. Add `app.model(Model, name)` API to RepositoryMixin.

-- Q: Do we want to introduce `@model()` decorator for configuring dependency injection?
-(Similar to `@repository`.)

-  A: No, that would clash with `@model` exported by `@loopback/repository`.

-- Q: Do we want to rework scaffolded repositories to receive the model class via DI?

-  A: I feel that's preliminary at this point.
-Let's wait until we have a (real-world) use case for that.

-2. Implement model booter to scan `dist/models/**/*.model.js` files and register them by calling `app.model`.

-3. Implement `sandbox.writeTextFile` helper, include test coverage.
+1. Implement `sandbox.writeTextFile` helper, include test coverage.

-4. Improve `@loopback/rest-crud` to create a named controller class (modify `defineCrudRestController`)
+2. Improve `@loopback/rest-crud` to create a named controller class (modify `defineCrudRestController`)

-5. Add `defineRepositoryClass` to `@loopback/rest-crud`, this function should create a named repository class for the given Model class.
+3. Add `defineRepositoryClass` to `@loopback/rest-crud`, this function should create a named repository class for the given Model class.

-6. Implement Model API booter & builder.
+4. Implement Model API booter & builder.

    - Add a new package `@loopback/model-api-builder`, copy the contents from this spike.
 Improve README with basic documentation for users (extension